-Melissa Skolfield leads communications at The Pew Charitable Trusts.
-She oversees all aspects of Pew’s communications and media programs in order to advance Pew’s policy, information, and other institutional goals.
+Melissa Skolfield leads external affairs at The Pew Charitable Trusts.
+She oversees all aspects of Pew’s communications, government relations, and partnership activities in order to advance Pew’s policy, information, and institutional goals.

 Skolfield previously served as vice president for communications at the Brookings Institution, where she managed the organization’s website, produced its annual report and other publications, and coordinated more than 200 public events every year.